Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 **Analysis:** Using sourcetype="WinHostMon", I grouped hosts by OS version.
 However, the standard host field only provided the short hostname, leaving the domain uncertain.
 To resolve this, I performed some investigative digging through the raw log entries for BSTOLL-L.

 **Finding:** The ComputerName field reveals the full path BSTOLL-L.froth.ly; unlike most hosts running Windows 10 Pro, this endpoint runs Windows 10 Enterprise, indicating an administrator workstation linked to the same user and timeframe as the risky cloud activity.
 This makes it a high-value assest and priority for SOC containment.
-If compromised, BSTOLL-L.froth.ly could hold credentials enabling lateral movement (MITRE T1021) [4] across the domain, escalating the breach from a cloud misconfiguration to a full domain compromise.
+If compromised, BSTOLL-L.froth.ly could hold credentials enabling lateral movement [4] across the domain, escalating the breach from a cloud misconfiguration to a full domain compromise.

 ```bash
 # Query: